vikramkannav/HeartRate/source/includes/_introduction.md

 # Introduction

-Welcome to the documentation for the HeartRate API!
+Welcome to the documentation for the HeartRate API.

 HeartRate app is a platform on which user can see the post on people those follow.
 This document is defines the behaviour of the HeartRate application.